Lewis Polk Rutherfurd: Personal life

-Janet died of cancer at the age of 39 in a Boston hospital on March 13, 1985.

 On June 10, 1989, Rutherfurd married Katharine duPont Sanger.
 Sanger was the president of Windsurfing of Sanibel, a Florida sailboard and sports clothing shop, and graduated from Wheelock College.
 Her father was a Republican state senator and president pro tem in Delaware.
-Her stepfather was the retired president and founder of Laird and Company, an investment concern in Wilmington, and she was the granddaughter of Lammot du Pont II.
+Her stepfather was the retired president and founder of Laird and Company, an investment concern in Wilmington which eventually merged with Merrill Lynch Inc., and she was the granddaughter of Lammot du Pont II.
 They divorced in 1994.